 There are also several categories of ancillary in-flight products.
-The first of these was when airlines started offering external connectivity to passengers, which made it possible to send text messages and emails, and to browse the web.
+The first of these was when airlines started offering external connectivity to passengers, which made it possible to send text messages and emails and to browse the web.
 This is a service that has been paid for by passengers flying on US domestic flights.
 Some airlines use other connectivity systems and charge passengers directly.
-Typical daily rates in the US for domestic flights are $8-20 per.
+Typical daily rates in the US for domestic flights are $8-20 per flight.
 Similar rates are charged by European carriers.

 External connectivity was also extended to some intercontinental flights by airlines that had used high bandwidth satellite communication (satcom) systems, such as Ku- and Ka-band.
 These high bandwidth satcom systems also made it possible to provide broadcast and internet protocol (I.P.)
 TV on aircraft.

 In addition, an increasing number of airlines have opted to provide in-flight external connectivity on a complimentary basis, in response to passengers’ growing demands for it.
-Despite the higher bandwidth of later generation systems, the cost of providing external connectivity is still high, however, so airlines need to formulate business models that somehow cover this cost.
+Despite the higher bandwidth of later generation systems, the cost of providing external connectivity is still high.
+So airlines need to formulate business models that somehow cover this cost.

-Low-cost carriers (LCCs) and inclusive-tour airlines charge for the service, just like many of the North American airlines.
-Passengers can use the service for text messaging, emails and surfing the web; while airlines can use the external connectivity systems to offer additional IFE services and a wider range of in-flight ancillary revenue products.
+On low-cost carriers (LCCs) and inclusive-tour airlines, connectivity has traditionally been a paid service, just like many of the North American airlines.
+Onboard connectivity enables passengers to text message, send and read emails and surf the web.
+Airlines, on the other hand, use it to offer additional IFE services and a wider range of in-flight ancillary revenue products.

 Following on from in-flight connectivity, a new generation of in-flight ancillary products is emerging.
 The first of these is live TV, for which passengers can be charged or not, depending on the airline’s business model.
 Another element of new generation in-flight products is passengers paying to access IFE content, in particular films and audio content hosted on the IFE server.